postlund/pyatv/docs/support/scanning_issues.md

 ## Response filtering

-A behavior that has been observed is that the response is indeed received by the host (as seen with Wireshark), but it is never forwarded to the python process so `aiozeroconf` never receives it.
+A behavior that has been observed is that the response is indeed received by the host (as seen with Wireshark), but it is never forwarded to the python process so `zeroconf` never receives it.
 Some filtering happens at some point for some reason.
 It is still unclear if this is a bug in python or not and should be investigated further.